-I had an interesting discussion this week with one of my clients.
-She's been in business for six months and is ready to quit.
+I had an interesting discussion with one of my clients recently.
+She’s been in business for six months and is ready to quit.
 (I have permission to share her story.)

 “I give up.
 Starting a business is so much harder than I thought it would be, so much more time-consuming.
 I was hoping to be making a profit by now!
 There are so many things to do and I’m totally overwhelmed.
 People don’t seem to want to buy my products and I feel totally rejected.
 I don’t think I have the personality to be self-employed.”

 Hmmmm…interesting.
 Are there really personality traits that separate born-entrepreneurs from people who can’t hack it?

 I’d say yes, some personality traits do matter.